 In that year of 1836 the unrelenting chill had lingered through March and April, dull, cold and wet.

-But then as April turned to May, spring blossomed at last with a sudden exuberance.
+But then in the second week of May, spring had blossomed with a sudden exuberance.
 For endless days the sky was a clear, pure blue streaked with fronds of white, and the meadows came alive with purple scabious and yellow buttercups.

 By the third week of the month the hawthorn along the stream which edged the garden at Nampara was white with blossom, and the thrushes and finches were in full-throated song every morning from dawn till noon.